 Then, I got hit in the back.
 "Well, I was wrong . . ."
 I muttered as I collapsed.

 I hurried over to Zeod.
 "Are you all right?"
-I asked anxiously.
+I asked.

 He nodded shakily.
 "Yeah, I think so.
 Let's take 'em out!"
 With that, he staggered to his feet and launched a Flamethrower at several agents.
 That was just typical of Zeod; it would take more than a Proteus stun gun to bring him down.

 I grew worried.
-"She can't handle all of them!"
+"She can't handle all the Proteus goons!"
 I cried.
 "I've got to help her!"
-With that, I ran over to Heather and her opponent, readying a Shadowball as I did so.
+With that, I ran over to Heather and her opponent, readying a Shadow Ball as I did so.
 "Heather!"
 I shouted as I drew level with them.
-"What are you doing!"
+"What are you doing?!"

-"Having a picnic in the park - what's it look like!" she spat, staring at me with that snaky look of hers.
+"Having a picnic in the park - what's it look like?!" she spat, glaring at me with that snaky look of hers.
 She brushed me aside and fixed the same gaze on her opponent.

 "Oi!"
-Heather shouted as the female agent was knocked to the ground.
-"What's gotten into you, Alana!
+Heather shouted as the agent was knocked to the ground.
+"What's gotten into you, Alana?!
 That witch was mine!"